Chris Evans launches short story contest

 Calling the competition "Chitty Bang-tastic", Evans urged children to "fire up their creative engines".

-This is the eighth year of the initiative to get children writing, which received 131,798 entries in 2017.
+This is the eighth year of the Breakfast Show's initiative to get children writing, which received 131,798 entries in 2017.
 The closing date is 19:00 GMT on 22 February.

 The rules simply ask that entries are no more than 500 words long.